Beeby: Occupational statistics

 The Domesday book census taken in 1086 indicates that there were 21 villains ('peasants', bound to the Lord of the Manor), 5 Sokemen (freemen enjoying extensive rights over land) and 2 servants.
 The first census in 1801 simply divided people into those involved in agriculture and those in trade and manufacturing.
 It was only in the 1841 census that first gathered occupational data.
 According to occupation data reports published in 1881, of Beeby's 108 inhabitants, the majority of males worked in agriculture and females in domestic service.
 The children of this parish would have attended school in Barkby's Public Elementary School, about 2 miles to the west of Beeby and still do in the present day.
 Many of Beeby's residents at present work in agriculture and retail, commuting to Leicester for work.
 The nearest train stations to Beeby are Syston (3.19 miles away) or Leicester (5.09 miles away).
-Nearby food sources include Picks Organic Farmer & Grower Farm Shop, Gamble and Hollis Butchers, with the large supermarket chains in Leicester.